Seven Years Ago: Led Zeppelin Reunite for 02 Concert

-The past six years have been incredibly fruitful for Led Zeppelin after decades of inactivity.
-Recently, the hard rock icons have announced a new reissue campaign, received the Kennedy Center Honors, and released the live CD/DVD package, ‘Celebration Day,’ which features the band’s heavily anticipated reunion performance at the Ahmet Ertegun Tribute Concert on Dec.
-10, 2007.
-Perhaps it’s only a side-effect of this recent Zeppelin whiplash, but it’s crazy to think it’s been six whole years.
+The past several years have been incredibly fruitful for Led Zeppelin after decades of inactivity.
+Recently, the hard rock icons have announced a new reissue campaign, received the Kennedy Center Honors, and released the live CD/DVD package, 'Celebration Day,' which features the band's heavily anticipated reunion performance at the Ahmet Ertegun Tribute Concert.

 In reality, 'heavily anticipated' is putting it mildly.
 Since John Bonham's death in 1980 and the band's subsequent break-up, Zeppelin's three surviving members (guitarist Jimmy Page, vocalist Robert Plant, and bassist/keyboardist John Paul Jones) had reunited on a handful of occasions, but the results were always less than stellar.
 Their brief set at 1985's Live Aid (featuring Phil Collins on drums) was a total disaster, ruined by Plant's strained vocals and Page's fumbling, out-of-tune guitar.
 The trio joined forces with Neil Young and Aerosmith at their Rock and Roll Hall of Fame induction in 1995, but the performance was musically and socially awkward (accepting the award, Jones remarked, 'Thank you, my friends, for finally remembering my phone number,' referencing a recent Page-Plant tour).